Vyhoda, Kalush Raion, Ivano-Frankivsk Oblast: Demographics

 The population of Vyhoda consists mainly of Ukrainians.

-Transport
+Transport and economy

 The public transportation is mainly represented by small buses and taxi.
 Large buses are not commonly used.
 The price (As of January 2011) of a one-way single ride in a taxi from Vyhoda to Dolyna (district center) is 2.5 UAH regardless of the distance traveled.
 No tickets are provided – and the money is paid to the driver.
 The connection between Vyhoda and near villages is provided by small buses which are going from district center Dolyna through Vyhoda.
 The price depends on distance, and in average is 4 UAH per 10 km (As of January 2014).
-Also, the motorway Dolyna - Khust is going through Vyhoda, using which, one can reach Zakarpattia Oblast by buses or cars.
+Also, the motorway Dolyna - Khust passes through Vyhoda, providing access to Zakarpattia Oblast by buses or cars.

+Several narrow gauge railways connect Vyhoda with the Carpathian Mountains.
+The settlement is a centre of sawmill and wood industry.